auto-pi-lot/autopilot/docs/guide/quickstart.rst

 Now let's say we have a desktop linux machine with DeepLabCut and dlc-live installed.
 DeepLabCut-Live is implemented in Autopilot with the :class:`.transform.image.DLC` object, part of the :mod:`.transform` module.

-First, assuming we have some image ``img`` (as a numpy array), we can process the image to get a pandas dataframe of each of the tracked points::
+First, assuming we have some image ``img`` (as a numpy array), we can process the image to get an array of x,y positions for each of the tracked points::

     from autopilot import transform as t